gburgyan/go-poly/README.md

 * @type
 * @Type

-If you need to do something special, pass in a `Type` that implements `TypeLocator` to `UnmarshallCustom`.
-What will happen is the JSON will first be unmarshalled into a slice of your type, then each instance of that will be used to determine the type of object to actually unmarshall.
+For custom implementations, provide a `Type` that implements the `TypeLocator` interface and pass it to `UnmarshalCustom`.
+During the unmarshalling process, the JSON will first be converted into a slice of your custom type.
+Subsequently, each instance in the slice will be used to determine the actual object type for unmarshalling.
+This approach offers flexibility, allowing your implementation to perform any necessary actions to identify the correct type.
+For example, if you need to examine multiple JSON fields to determine the concrete type, your custom implementation can handle that.

 #### Finding the correct target field

 The returned type name is used to figure out what field in the target object will get filled.
 If there is no `poly` tag on a field, the name of the field is used verbatim.
-If the field has a `poly tag, then that is used to find the correct field.
+If the field has a `poly` tag, then that is used to find the correct field.

 #### Indexing

-While not typical, sometimes the ordering of the elements in the JSON array is important.
-In that case, implement the `IndexSettable` interface by the types that are being deserialized.
+In cases where the order of elements in the JSON array is important, implement the `IndexSettable` interface for the types being deserialized.

-The `SetIndex(index int)` will be called after the object is unmarshalled with the zero-based index of the JSON array from which it was unmarshalled from.
+After unmarshalling, the `SetIndex(index int)` function will be called with the zero-based index of the JSON array from which the object was unmarshalled.

 ### Marshalling

-You can call the `poly.Marshall` function to marshall everything back to JSON.
-This will flatten everything back to a slice that can be marshalled back into a JSON array.

-As with the unmarshalling, implementing the `json.Marshaler` interface will trigger the `MarshalJSON` function to be called in the marshalling process.
-Then when calling `json.Marshall` your function will be called to handle the marshalling, and the polymorphic JSON will be emitted.
+As with unmarshalling, implementing the `json.Marshaler` interface will trigger the `MarshalJSON` function during the marshalling process.
+When calling `json.Marshal`, your function will handle marshalling, and the polymorphic JSON will be emitted.

-As before, you can still call `poly.Marshall` to manually perform this as well without implementing any interface, but then it will not participate in the normal `json.Marshall` behavior.
+You can also manually call `poly.Marshal` without implementing any interface, but this method will not participate in the standard json.Marshal behavior.

 #### Indexing

-Similar to the unmarshalling, sometimes the order in which the elements of the JSON array appear is important.
-If this is important to you, simply implement the `IndexGettable` interface with your object.
-The `GetIndex()` will be called to determine the relative index.
+Similar to unmarshalling, the order of elements in the JSON array may be important during marshalling.
+To maintain the desired order, implement the `IndexGettable` interface for your object.
+The `GetIndex()` function will be called to determine the relative index.

-If there are multiple elements that return the same index, they will all be grouped together.
-The order in which they were encountered will be preserved within the same returned index.
+If multiple elements return the same index, they will be grouped together, and the order in which they were encountered will be preserved within the same returned index.

-If there are some objects that don't implement the `IndexGettable` interface, they will simply be sorted to the end.
+Objects that do not implement the IndexGettable interface will be sorted to the end of the array.

 #### Limitation

-There is no magic to emit any sort of type field in the marshalled JSON.
-If you need to have a type discriminator in the JSON, you must have that field on the objects that are being marshalled with the value set appropriately.
+The library does not automatically emit a type field in the marshalled JSON.
+If you require a type discriminator in the JSON, include an appropriate field with the correct value in the objects being marshalled, as shown below:

 ```go
 type JsonObject struct {